Our eye is called as the camera of our human body whereas the cornea would be the glass at the front of the camera lens.

 Treatment of Corneal disease

-In case of any serious eye infection, corneal disease should be treated immediately.
-Although corneal transplant is almost always the necessary treatment to restore vision when the cornea becomes clouded, there are other measures that can be taken to prolong vision in the early stages of disease.
+In case of any serious eye infection, the corneal disease should be treated immediately.
+Although corneal transplant is almost always the necessary treatment to restore vision when the cornea becomes clouded, there are other measures that can be taken to prolong vision in the early stages of the disease.

-Cornea services available with us-
+Cornea services are available with us-